Manifaust/k8s-custom-resources-learning-aid/02_intro_custom_resources_and_controllers.md

 5. Update the current state.
 6. Repeat

 This is pattern is called **reconcilliation** and this type of loop appears in many places in k8s.
 You will be expected to recognize this pattern when you see it, and when you design your own custom controller, you'll be expected to implement this pattern.
+To use the weather reminder example, here what a potential reminder controller loop might look like:

+1. Look at all the weather reminder resources.
+2. Check the target time of each reminder.
+3. For each resource, if the current status is `ready`, and the target time matches the current time, then move on to the next step.
+Otherwise, don't do anything yet with this reminder.
+4. Schedule a container to fetch the weather and send an email.
+5. Update the status of the resource to be `successful`.
+6. Wait for a bit and start again from the top.

+That example is over-simplified and fails to handle a bunch of cases, including failures.
+But it paints a picture of the type of logic that we'll need to implement later on.

-Check out the slide deck [What is reconcilliation](https://speakerdeck.com/thockin/kubernetes-what-is-reconciliation) a more detailed illustration.
+Check out the slide deck [*What is reconcilliation?*](https://speakerdeck.com/thockin/kubernetes-what-is-reconciliation) a more detailed illustration.

 # Implementing a Controller
 So far we've talked abstractly about the controller taking action and executing commands.
 But the only concrete examples of kicking off tasks have all involved using `kubectl` on the terminal.